ltpn/tp4-exercises/README.md

 **Important:** you need a MathWorks account linked to a valid cloud license.
 - [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/matteosecli/jupyter-matlab/main?urlpath=git-pull%3Frepo%3Dhttps%253A%252F%252Fgithub.com%252Fmatteosecli%252Ftp4-exercises%26urlpath%3Dlab%252Ftree%252Ftp4-exercises%252F%26branch%3Dmain) Run the `.ipynb` files in Jupyter with the MATLAB kernel on myBinder.org, or use "Open MATLAB" and run the `.mlx` files.
 **Important:** you may have to manually run `cd tp4-exercises` in an empty Jupyter cell before running the notebook.
 **Warning:** it may take serveral minutes to launch the instance, plus more time to launch MATLAB the first time.
+MyBinder instances can be very slow and easily timeout.
 You need a MathWorks account linked to a valid cloud license.

 ### Octave
 - [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/matteosecli/jupyter-matlab/main?urlpath=git-pull%3Frepo%3Dhttps%253A%252F%252Fgithub.com%252Fmatteosecli%252Ftp4-exercises%26urlpath%3Dlab%252Ftree%252Ftp4-exercises%252F%26branch%3Dmain) Run the `.ipynb` files in Jupyter with the Octave kernel on myBinder.org.
-**Warning:** the plots quality will be subpar.
+**Warning:**  MyBinder instances can be very slow and easily timeout.

 ## Run Locally